gscouto/waqaqc/README.md

 # WAQAQC
-WAQAQC is a module package intended to produce QC plots for WEAVE-Apertif Quality Assurance (WAQA) team.
+WAQAQC is a module package intended to produce quality control (QC) plots for WEAVE-Apertif Quality Assurance (WAQA) team.
 It also is a wrapper for fitting the PyParadise code to WEAVE Large IFU (LIFU) data.

 The PyParadise code can be obtained here: https://github.com/brandherd/PyParadise